Fatigue (material): Stress-life and strain-life methods

 Since S-N curves are typically generated for uniaxial loading, some equivalence rule is needed whenever the loading is multiaxial.
 For simple, proportional loading histories (lateral load in a constant ratio with the axial), Sines rule may be applied.
 For more complex situations, such as non-proportional loading, critical plane analysis must be applied.

 Miner's rule

-In 1945, M.A.
-Miner popularised a rule that had first been proposed by A. Palmgren in 1924.
-The rule, variously called Miner's rule or the Palmgren-Miner linear damage hypothesis, states that where there are k different stress magnitudes in a spectrum, Si (1 ≤ i ≤ k), each contributing ni(Si) cycles, then if Ni(Si) is the number of cycles to failure of a constant stress reversal Si (determined by uni-axial fatigue tests), failure occurs when:
+In 1945, Milton A. Miner popularised a rule that had first been proposed by Arvid Palmgren in 1924.
+The rule, variously called Miner's rule or the Palmgren–Miner linear damage hypothesis, states that where there are k different stress magnitudes in a spectrum, Si (1 ≤ i ≤ k), each contributing ni(Si) cycles, then if Ni(Si) is the number of cycles to failure of a constant stress reversal Si (determined by uni-axial fatigue tests), failure occurs when:

 Usually, for design purposes, C is assumed to be 1.
 This can be thought of as assessing what proportion of life is consumed by a linear combination of stress reversals at varying magnitudes.

 Although Miner's rule may be a useful approximation in many circumstances, it has several major limitations: